 The walking varies along both the Kumano Kodo trail and the Nakasendo trail.
 In parts the trail is along secondary sealed roads and in parts along hiking trails.
 Relative to the Nakasendo trail, the Kumano Kodo pilgrimage trail is rougher under foot with more sections of earthen trail with exposed tree roots and rocks.
 Whilst both trails have some sections with steep ascents and descents, these sections are more frequent and extended on the Kumano Kodo trail compared to the Nakasendo trail.

 Walking poles are required for this walk.
-Poles help in picking the way through slippery sections, and assist in spreading the impact of walking across your entire body, reducing pressure on legs and knees.
+Poles help in picking the way through slippery sections and assist in spreading the impact of walking across your entire body, reducing pressure on your legs and knees.

 We have set out below a general description of the trail for both the Kumano Kodo pilgrimage trail and the Nakasendo trail.

 While some sections of the trail are quite flat, much of the walk is up and down paths through forests.
 Large sections of the path consist of bare earth criss-crossed by exposed tree roots or topped with loose gravel or shale.
 Steps in these areas are usually roughhewn flagstones.
 In places the path breaks out onto gravelled forestry trails and for short sections we walk along the side of sealed minor roads.